alessalias/ai_engineering_guidebook/README.md

 ## Structure

-- `chapters/` — Incremental, self-contained learning units (0 → 100)
+- `demo/` — Provider-specific implementations structured in icremental, self-contained learning units
-- `providers/` — Provider-specific implementations (OpenAI, Anthropic, etc.)
+- `data/transcipts` — Sample dataset.
+The contents are taken from CS50x used for embeddings and rag examples
-- `utils/` — Shared utilities (chunking, similarity, guards, memory)
+- `utils/` — Shared utilities
-- `data/` — Sample datasets used across chapters

 Each chapter includes:
 - a conceptual README